 Consider the Bible.
 The Bible, whatever else it be, is in a great and glorious sense the Song of the Lord.
 On the yearning spirit of mankind it falls as the music of the infinite.
 God has not given us a creed of logic.
 He has not given us a formal catechism.
 He has given us a book that from first to last is strangely beautiful and rich in melody, unforgetable, so haunting in its cadences and comforts that it lingers with us through the years of battle and comes to us again as life draws to its close.
 Sometimes it is full of gladness, sometimes full of tears.
 There is a strain in it to reach the merry heart.
 There is a strain in it to woo and win the prodigal.
 But turn to its opening words and read.
 In the beginning God.
 It is with the trumpet that the Song begins.
 It rings out with its note of magnificent defiance.
-To every atheist, every polytheist every agnostic it cries - in the beginning God.
+To every atheist, every polytheist every agnestic it gives in the beginning God. every agnostic it cries - in the beginning God.

 It looks abroad over the arch of heaven where the sun shines, where the stars glitter, and, putting the trumpet to its lips, it cries - God created the heavens and the earth.
 The day would come when there would be bitter and pathetic notes in that music.
 There would be doubts and fears.
 But in the first note there is no doubt, it is a challenge to an embattled world.
 It rings with a confidence that is sublime in the Almighty Creator of the Universe.
-Who could give up that opening thanter that poble music of the trumpet?
-It stirs the spirit thrills us when chapter, that noble music of the trumpet?
-It stirs the spirit, thrills us when we are wearied out with speculations amid the altered outlook of these latter days.
+Who could give up that opening chapter, that noble music of the trumpet?
+It stirs the spirit, thrills us when the area wearing out with a confidence that is sublime in the chapter. we are wearied out with speculations amid the altered outlook of these latter days.